antoniojmarco/Ubuntu_ovpn_svr_and_Mikrotik_bridge_for_devices_behind_it/README.md

  export-certificate cert_xxx
 ```

-Backup Restore configuration:
+Backup & Restore configuration:

 1. Backup
 ```bash
 /system backup save
 ```
-Download file
+Download backup file

-2. Restores
+2. Restore

-upload the file
+upload backup the file
 ```bash
 /file print
 /system backup load name=<backupFileName>
 ```
-As the backup is a global binary copy, even overwrites the Mac Address and therefore we will have to reconfigure it later
+**** As the backup is a global binary copy, even overwrites the Mac Address and therefore we will have to reconfigure it later

 ```bash
 /interface ethernet set ether1 mac-address=48:A9:8A:94:45:2D
 ```

-Backup Export Import configuration:
+Export &  Import configuration:

 1. Export
 ```bash